2017 China–India border standoff: Timeline

-On 16 August 2017, the state run news agency released a segment of its show "The Spark" on Twitter racially attacking India, the video named the "Seven Sins of India" portrayed a stereotypical Indian with a turban and beard and a typical Indian accent, the segment spoke of Indians having "thick skin" and "pretending to sleep" on the matter of the border standoff between the two countries.
+On 16 August 2017, the Chinese state-run Xinhua News Agency released a segment of its show "The Spark" on Twitter, racially attacking India.
+A video named the "Seven Sins of India" portrayed a stereotypical Indian with a turban and beard and a typical Indian accent.
+The segment spoke of Indians having "thick skin" and "pretending to sleep" on the matter of the border standoff between the two countries.
 The video went on to claim India was physically threatening Bhutan, and compared India to a "robber who breaks into a house and does not leave".
-The content of the video were factually incorrect.
-The video has received strong backlash on Twitter as well as from the international media.
+The video received strong backlash on Twitter as well as from the international media.

-On 9 October 2017 China announced that it was ready to maintain peace at frontiers with India reacting to Indian Defence Minister Nirmala Sitharaman's visit to Nathu La.
+On 9 October 2017, China announced that it was ready to maintain peace at the frontiers in response to Indian Defence Minister Nirmala Sitharaman's visit to Nathu La.

 Disengagement

 On 28 August 2017, India and China announced that they had agreed to pull their troops back from the face-off in Doklam.
 By the end of the day, it was reported that the withdrawal was completed.

-The Indian troops withdrew back to their original positions at their outpost at Doka La, located in a militarily advantageous position on the Bhutanese border, less than 500 meters away down the ridge slope.
+The Indian troops withdrew to their original positions at the outpost at Doka La, located in a militarily advantageous position on the Bhutanese border, less than 500 meters away down the ridge slope.
 The Times of India, citing a source, reported: "Our soldiers sit on the top, hold the ridge and can swiftly intervene, as they pro-actively did in mid-June, if the People's Liberation Army once again tries to unilaterally change the status quo by constructing a road near the Sikkim-Bhutan-Tibet tri-junction."

-Ministry of External Affairs (MEA) of India released a press statement stating that India and China had mutually agreed to disengage.
+The Ministry of External Affairs (MEA) of India released a press statement stating that India and China had mutually agreed to disengage.
 It said that India and China had maintained diplomatic communication in recent weeks and that India was able to convey its "concerns and interests".
-In Beijing, the foreign ministry spokeswoman said that the Chinese forces on site have verified that the Indian troops pulled out, and implied that Chinese troop numbers would be reduced.
+In Beijing, the foreign ministry spokeswoman stated that the Chinese forces on site have verified that the Indian troops pulled out, implying that Chinese troop numbers would be reduced.
 She said that the Chinese troops would continue to patrol the area, to garrison it and to exercise "sovereign rights".
 However, she made no mention of road-building activities.
 The statement from the Chinese Foreign Ministry spokesman, as The Diplomat reported, "offered Beijing a face-saving way out of the impasse."

-Indian MEA issued a second statement later in the day that both the sides have withdrawn "under verification".
+The Indian MEA issued a second statement later in the day that both sides have withdrawn "under verification".
 The Indian news channel NDTV reported that, by the end of the day, Chinese road-building equipment was removed from the face-off site.
-Some experts warned that one shouldn't be overly optimistic as another standoff is entirely possible.
+Some experts warned that one shouldn't be overly optimistic, as another standoff is entirely possible.